Ank-22/Code-Forces-ProblemSet/Problem #112A/Readme.md

 We convert both the characters to lower case and then compare.

 If c1(character in string 1) < c2(character in string 2) then string 1 is lexicographically smaller than string 2.
-We output -1 and return since we are now done comparing
+We output -1 and return since we are now done comparing.

 If c1(character in string 1) > c2(character in string 2) then string 2 is lexicographically smaller than string 1.
-We output 1 and return since we are now done comparing
+We output 1 and return since we are now done comparing.

 Otherwise we continue our comparison.